mgolokhov/mgolokhov.github.io/processes_and_threads.md

 Developer can create other threads ("background" or "worker" threads).

-For really long running operations use service, because it has higher priority then activity [1](http://developer.android.com/guide/components/processes-and-threads.html#Lifecycle).
+For really long running operations use service, because it has higher priority (later in killing order list) then activity [[1]](http://developer.android.com/guide/components/processes-and-threads.html#Lifecycle).

 Variants: